TomLiDev/mildew-detector/README.md

 ### Code and Information Used

 The following sites were used for information/code:

+- The Code Institute Malaria Detector Walkthrough Project was used extensively throughout this project.

 - https://stackoverflow.com/questions/21517879/python-pil-resize-all-images-in-a-folder - Used for guidance on converting image size.